GAsNA/cluster-monitoring/README.md

     - possibility to reoganise order of cluster and ticket type ?
     - multi selection for ticket and post
 - For all people, be able to see their own tickets ??
-- Ticket linked to post NOT SEAT ?? (because ethernet for example)
-- Pagination on back for ticket (at least) - so pagination in filters page is made in back too
 - Change the color of the seats depending on the number of tickets "in progress"
     - get tickets in dasboard by cluster
 - In form ticket, if keyboard is choose, select keys on virtual keyboard
-- Swagger
 - Responsive ticket
 - Button "add ..." on admin page will be in separated component

+### Backend
+- Swagger
+- Ticket linked to post NOT SEAT ?? (because ethernet for example)
 - Get tickets by seat with FILTER (not another route)
+- Secure api call (for example if id type ticket is not existing at ticket creation)
 - Pagination / limit on get routes (with max values)
     - if nb page is greater then nb existing pages
     - Implementation in front (do not get all tickets at once for example)